 Getting Oxfordshire Online seeks to tackle digital exclusion across the whole of Oxfordshire.
 It is putting the infrastructure in place to deliver a sustainable, long-term solution to the problem of digital exclusion.
 It is doing this through a collaborative, partnership approach, bringing together organisations with the necessary skills and experience, and learning from existing support-based services and initiatives that have already been successful in tackling this issue.

 Getting Oxfordshire Online will address lack of access to devices and data, and support people with the training they need.

 Building the refurbishment capacity

-We have set up hubs in Oxford and Didcot to receive donations of laptops, tablets and smart phones from members of the public and businesses, wipe and prepare them, and deliver them to organisations.
+We have set up hubs in Oxford, Didcot and Bicester to receive donations of laptops, tablets and smart phones from members of the public and businesses, wipe and prepare them, and deliver them to organisations.

 Developing solutions for data and connectivity